 Leadership Vision

 Nine years inside Uganda’s Parliament have taught me one thing above all: institutional change requires institutional trust, and institutional trust is earned slowly, from within.
 I have spent those years building that trust — drafting the reports that shape national budgets, coordinating the oversight visits that hold government agencies accountable, and serving as Uganda’s Focal Point Person to twelve member parliaments across the Great Lakes region.
 I know how Uganda’s public institutions work because I work inside them every day.
+The ventures and intellectual work that run alongside that institutional life are documented in Ventures and Reflections on this site.

 The work ahead is more demanding.
 Uganda’s Parliament — like parliaments across Africa — is being asked to govern in a world shaped by AI, digital economies, and cross-border information flows, with institutional tools designed for a previous era.
 Closing that gap requires a specific combination: deep public administration expertise, technology policy literacy, and the practical skills to lead change inside complex organisations.
 I have begun building all three; I am ready to go further.